perception-and-robotics-group/CURL/README.md

 <p align="center">
 <img src="./images/FirstFigure.png" alt="FirstFigure" width=80%/>
 </p>
-Left to Right: original point cloud (red), point clouds reconstructed using a same CURL with 2 times (blue) and 7 times (green) density increases.
+Left to Right: original point cloud (red), point clouds reconstructed using the same CURL with 2 times (blue) and 7 times (green) density increases.
 The CURL of this point cloud is only 16% of the original point cloud size.

 ### 2. Newer College
 #### 1:1 Reconstruction
 <p align="center">
 <img src="images/1_1College.gif" alt="1:1 Newer College" width=80%/>
 </p>
-We have specific parameters for 1:1 reconstruction task if a very high precision is required (Continuous reconstruction result would be terrible).
+We have specific parameters for the 1:1 reconstruction task if very high precision is required (Continuous reconstruction results would be terrible).

 #### CURL Map
 <p align="center">